Stocks rise, dollar slips as risk aversion eases

 The main Wall Street indexes on Wednesday registered their sharpest declines in three months after a squeeze on hedge funds holding short positions in the social-media darlings.

-Stocks in Europe traded little changed as countries grappled with new variants of the coronavirus amid extended lockdowns that weigh on near-term economic growth.
+Stocks in Europe closed little changed as countries grappled with new variants of the coronavirus amid extended lockdowns that weigh on near-term economic growth.
 The broad FTSEurofirst 300 index added 0.01% to 1,554.45.

 The safe-haven U.S. dollar fell in choppy trading and riskier currencies, including the Australian dollar, reversed early losses as stocks rebounded.

-While GDP contracted over all of last year, data suggested a faster recovery than many expected.
-Other reports showed U.S. jobless claims were lower than expected at 847,000, compared with forecasts of 875,000.
+Other data suggested a faster recovery than many expected.
+Reports showed U.S. jobless claims were lower than expected at 847,000, compared with forecasts of 875,000.

+The unemployment rate declined more quickly than expected at year-end 2020 and the labor force will begin to recover in mid-2021, said Ryan Sweet, head of monetary policy research at Moody’s Analytics.

 U.S. long-dated Treasury yields rallied from three-week lows.
-The U.S. government will auction $62 billion in U.S. seven-year Treasury notes.
+The U.S. government sold $62 billion in U.S. seven-year Treasury notes in a well-bid auction.

 “The Treasury market is operating under the assumption that we will be hitting a soft patch here in the first quarter,” said Kevin Flanagan, head of fixed income strategy at WisdomTree.
 “The numbers are kind of being ignored,” he said.

-Oil was steady as the impact of a weaker dollar and big U.S. crude inventory drawdown offset concerns that delays to vaccine rollouts and fresh travel curbs to prevent new coronavirus outbreaks could depress demand.
+Oil prices fell slightly on concerns that delays to vaccine rollouts and fresh travel curbs to prevent new coronavirus outbreaks will depress demand.
+But that was offset by the impact of a weaker dollar and big U.S. crude inventory drawdown.

 Reporting by Herbert Lash, additional reporting by Devik Jain in Bengaluru; Editing by Dan Grebler